Terraphice/yomibot/README.md

 please feel free to fork the repository and submit pull requests.
 We welcome any bug fixes, feature suggestions, or improvements to the codebase.

+Please be careful when creating database tables.
+If you push code that creates a table, do not modify the table in a later commit.

 ## License

 yomibot is not currently licensed.
 A license will be added in the future.